L. l, 1 Carinae

 with a big 'L'.

-Also in all likelihood they didn't realize they were accidently
+Also in all likelihood the news authors didn't realize they were

-duplicating the name of a whole other star -- also a variable of
+accidently duplicating the name of a whole other star -- also a

-substantial interest! -- in Puppis.
-They also probably never thought
+variable of substantial interest! -- in Puppis.
+They also probably

 1 L of an l